-The El Volcan mine is a high grade, narrow vein mine with over 10,000 meters of underground drifts, of which 7,345 meters were mapped and 3,769 chip and channel samples taken from vein, wall rock and stockwork mineralization between vein sets.
-El Volcan, which has been in operation for over 400 years and is still operating today, is the largest mine in the Vetas-California-Surata region of Colombia.
+The El Volcán mine is a high grade, narrow vein mine with over 10,000 meters of underground drifts, of which 7,345 meters were mapped and 3,769 chip and channel samples taken from vein, wall rock and stockwork mineralization between vein sets.
+El Volcán, which was in operation for over 400 years, was the largest mine in the Vetas-California-Surata region of Colombia.
 Phase 1 geological data, assay results and the maiden National Instrument 43-101 - Standards of Disclosure for Mineral Projects (NI 43-101) resource estimate enhances the company's belief that there exists potential for a high grade commercial discovery.

-On November 27, 2013, Galway released a mineral resource estimate on Vetas, prepared in accordance with NI 43-101 criteria by Roscoe Postle Associates Inc. (RPA), of Toronto, Ontario, which incorporated 68 diamond drill holes of HO size, reduced to NO, drilled from underground (for a total of 33,238 meters).
+On November 27, 2013, Galway released a mineral resource estimate on Vetas, prepared in accordance with NI 43-101 criteria by Roscoe Postle Associates Inc. (RPA), of Toronto, Ontario, which incorporated 68 diamond drill holes of HQ size, reduced to NQ, drilled from underground (for a total of 33,238 meters).

-Measured, indicated and inferred mineral resources have been determined from 13 wireframes using the polygonal method, representing vertically dipping gold-bearing, mineralized zones that extend for up to 550 meters along strike, covering 250 meters in width, and to a depth of up to 600 meters below the bottom level of the El Volcán mine.
+Measured, indicated and inferred mineral resources were determined from 13 wireframes using the polygonal method, representing vertically dipping, gold-bearing mineralized zones that extend for up to 550 meters along strike, covering 250 meters in width, and to a depth of up to 600 meters below the bottom level of the El Volcán mine.
 The wireframes represented eight vein zones and were constructed based on drill hole intercepts provided by Galway, assay grades, and the position of those assay grades relative to existing mine workings.